trentonallan/virtual-aragonite-sensor/README.md

 6. **Bathymetry** (7.2%) - Proxies for upwelling and mixing dynamics
 7. **Depth** (1.8%) - Minor influence within surface sampling range

-The dominance of salinity aligns with marine chemistry theory, as it directly controls the concentration of carbonate ions available for aragonite formation.
+Salinity's dominance makes sense because it directly controls carbonate ion concentration, which is what corals need to build their skeletons.

 ### Error Analysis